Aliases for ADRA1A Gene

 GeneCards Summary for ADRA1A Gene

 ADRA1A (Adrenoceptor Alpha 1A) is a Protein Coding gene.
-Diseases associated with ADRA1A include Horner's Syndrome and Ureter, Cancer Of.
-Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and Monoamine GPCRs.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and alpha1-adrenergic receptor activity.
+Diseases associated with ADRA1A include Prostatic Hypertrophy and Horner's Syndrome.
+Among its related pathways are Endothelin Pathways and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and alpha1-adrenergic receptor activity.
 An important paralog of this gene is ADRA1B.

 UniProtKB/Swiss-Prot for ADRA1A Gene